Career Definition for a County Probations Officer

 Social workers help people - from children to adults - cope with problems in their daily lives, such as bullying, health problems, job loss or divorce.
 They work with clients to clarify needs and goals and determine what kind of help is needed, whether it's coaching, behavior modification, social services or related assistance.
 Some social workers are licensed clinical social workers (LCSWs) who are able to provide therapy to clients suffering from emotional, mental or behavioral issues.

 Entry-level, direct-service social workers usually have a Bachelor of Social Work (BSW) degree, although employers may accept a degree in psychology or a related field, too.
-LCSWs are required to hold a Master of Social Work (MSW) degree (a BSW isn't typically required to enter a MSW program); they also complete a minimum of work experience prior to sitting for a mandatory licensing exam.
-The BLS predicts that jobs for social workers will increase 12% from 2014-2024, with some variation depending on area of practice; for example, jobs for healthcare social workers are predicted to increase 19% while jobs for child, family and school social workers are predicted to increase 6% during that same decade.
-The BLS also reports that social workers earned median pay of $45,900 in 2015.
+LCSWs are required to hold a Master of Social Work (MSW) degree (a BSW isn't typically required to enter an MSW program); they also complete a minimum of work experience prior to sitting for a mandatory licensing exam.
+The BLS predicts that jobs for social workers will increase 16% from 2016-2026, with some variation depending on area of practice; for example, jobs for healthcare social workers are predicted to increase 20% while jobs for child, family and school social workers are predicted to increase 14% during that same decade.
+The BLS also reports that social workers earned a median pay of $47,980 in 2017.

 A correctional officer is responsible for what happens in a jail or correctional facility.
 Inmates may be already convicted and serving sentences or in custody waiting for a trial.
 Correctional officers enforce the rules, inspect facilities and inmates for prohibited items, and transport inmates to and from court or other jails.
 Corrections officers also document their activities and inmate behavior.
 In order to gain admission to a corrections officer training academy, applicants must be age 18-21 through age 37; they must also be U.S. citizens without a felony criminal record.
 A minimum of a high school diploma is required; federal jobs require a minimum of a bachelor's degree.
-New hire and on-going training is typical.
-According to the BLS, jobs in this field are expected to increase 4% from 2014-2024.
-The median pay for correctional officers was $40,580 in 2015, per the BLS.
+New hire and on-going training are typical.
+According to the BLS, jobs in this field are expected to decrease 8% from 2016-2026.
+The median pay for correctional officers was $43,540 in 2017, per the BLS.